Skip to content

 It was an interesting read and I recommend anyone interested in tech decentralization and regulation to check it out, but two thoughts came to mind:

 First, perhaps most of the blame is in the concept of “self-hosting” itself.
 It is too narrow for what it really represents.
 Something described as self-hosted can most of the times not only be individually-hosted but community-hosted.
 You can host it yourself and bear all the associated burdens alone, yes, but the way the article portrays this as the only possibility is a bit of a straw man.
-“Self-hosting” also implies open-source software that you could run for a whole community, a town, a city, a country or a continent if you will.
+“Self-hosting” also implies open-source software that you could run for a whole community, a town, a country, a continent, or the planet if you can.

 It implies that not only the software’s source is available and its license is a free software license, but that it is designed in a way that you should be able to run it to its full capacity yourself.
 How large that scale will be, how many people are running it, and how it gets funded and managed can take multiple forms and, if regulation is to be the answer, that is one possible structure (government) that can fund such projects, though it doesn’t have to be.